County councils are commonly awarded coats of arms,

 Another practice that is often seen is the use of council logos, or the shield from council arms, or even the whole achievement with crest and supporters, placed on cloth

 ; again, these are not county flags, by definition they represent only the council in question.
 Such practice is in contravention of specific guidance (page 10) to the contrary, outlined for civic authorities in the 1970s!
+One might consider for comparison, the flag of the House of Commons, as first devised by Brady Ells in 2018

 This confusing state of affairs defines the purpose and usefulness of having a Flag Registry, which identifies and details flags specifically intended for public use, which may be freely produced and flown without any further requirement.